operantnetworks/ndn-ind/README.md

 Proposed code contributions should use a
 [GitHub pull request](https://github.com/named-data/ndn-cpp/pulls).

-Please submit any bugs or issues to the NDN-CPP issue tracker: http://redmine.named-data.net/projects/ndn-cpp/issues
+Please submit any bugs or issues to the NDN-IND issue tracker: http://redmine.named-data.net/projects/ndn-cpp/issues

 ---